SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_PROJECT.md

 ## Project/Variant

-The user can define nodes, trains with their routes and attributes to create a comprehensive Netzgrafik.
+The user can define nodes, trainruns along with their routes and attributes to create a comprehensive Netzgrafik.

 ### Create a new Project

-To create a new project, simply click on the "+" symbol and enter a name, an abstract and a short description.
-You have already created a project which can contain many variants.
+To create a new project, simply click on the "+" symbol and enter a name, an abstract, and a short description.
+You have already created a project that can contain multiple variants.

 ![Create new project](./animated_images/compressed/29-01-2024-001-Create_new_project.gif)

 ### Create a new Variant within an Project

 To create a new variant of a project, simply click on the "+" symbol and enter a name.
-You have already created a new variant in the project and the editor opens automatically.
+If you have already created a new variant in the project, the editor will open automatically.

 ![Create new variant](./animated_images/compressed/29-01-2024-002-create_new_variant.gif)